DukeLearningInnovation/duke-sakai-skins/README.md

 Moving to another page will require you to repeat these steps.

-The logo won't show up, that is the expected behavior.
+The logo might not show up, that is the acceptable behavior for this setup.